Sign-in to Account

 Don’t let this commonly overlooked area become the reason your home hosts a family of spiders.
 To clean these surfaces, mix a cup of warm water with five drops of dish detergent and two tablespoons of white vinegar.
 Use a mop or a cleaning tool, like a Swiffer Sweeper, to wipe these areas free of webs without having to climb on a ladder.

 These cleaning tips will help you remember important places you forget to clean that can have a major impact on your home’s overall cleanliness.
 Cleaning the highest-traffic areas isn’t enough for keeping pests at bay; it’s important to deep-clean these hard-to-see areas, as well.
 If you do notice your home is housing unwanted pests during your clean, give our team a call.
-Your local Aptive Environmental branch can send an expert pest control technician to rid your home of pesky bugs and keep it looking spotless year-long.
+Your local Aptive Pest Control branch can send an expert pest control technician to rid your home of pesky bugs and keep it looking spotless year-long.

 Curated articles for you, from our pest experts.